YaleSpinup/ecr-api/k8s/README.md

 # k8s development Readme

 The application ships with a basic k8s config in the `k8s/` directory.
-There, you will find a `Dockerfile` an `api` helm chart and a `values.yaml` to deploy the pod, service and ingress.
-By default, `skaffold` will reference the configuration in `config/config.json`.
+There, you will find an `api` helm chart and a `values.yaml` to deploy the pod, service and ingress.
+By default, `skaffold` will use the [paketo buildpacks](https://paketo.io/) and will reference the configuration in `config/config.json`.

 ## install docker desktop and enable kubernetes